dagster-io/dagster/python_modules/dagster/docs/reference.rst

 Optionally typed definition of the result that a solid will produce.
 Outputs are defined using the :class:`OutputDefinition <dagster.OutputDefinition>` class, usually when defining a solid.

-Dagster Types
-^^^^^^^^^^^^^

-The Dagster type system allows authors of solids and pipelines to optionally and gradually define the types of the data that flows between solids, and so to introduce compile-time and runtime checks into their pipelines.

-Types also allow for custom materialization, and are typically defined using the :func:`@dagster_type <dagster.dagster_type>` decorator or the :func:`as_dagster_type <dagster.as_dagster_type>` API.
-It is also possible to inherit from :class:`RuntimeType <dagster.RuntimeType>` directly.

-Resources
-^^^^^^^^^

-Resources are pipeline-scoped and typically used to expose features of the execution environment (like database connections) to solids during pipeline execution.
-Resources can also clean up after execution resolves.
-They are typically defined using the :func:`@resource <dagster.resource>` decorator or using the :class:`ResourceDefinition` class directly.